Skip to content

 warranty1

-When getting your Self Build project underway, it’s not quite as simple as hiring your team and turning up on site.
-It’s really important that you have all the necessary insurances in place for your site and designs, in order to protect yourself, your team, and your new home from any difficulties.
+When getting your Self Build project underway, it’s not quite as simple as hiring your team and turning up on-site.
+It’s really important that you have all the necessary insurance in place for your site and designs, to protect yourself, your team, and your new home from any difficulties.

 So, what cover is required, and when should these be arranged?